-In the past, if you were looking to reduce the signs of ageing, then you usually had one of two options; botox that would work temporarily, top-ups are required, and it’s hard to get natural results while having a big impact, or a full facelift.
-Facelifts are drastic procedures that require a long healing process, leaving your face extremely bruised and swollen for a long period of time.
+In the past, if you were looking to reduce the signs of ageing, then you usually had one of two options; botox that would work temporarily and require regular top-ups or a full facelift that requires long healing times.
 Unlike these procedures, a thread lift offers you similar results to a facelift without the downtime.
 This allows you to create a natural lifting effect in areas that have begun to sag due to age but offer a more permanent solution to botox.
-However, as it is with any treatment, little information can make you feel wary and uncomfortable about what to expect and how it will turn out.
 We always advise our clients to do their research before coming to the clinic to ensure that they are well informed about the treatment they wish to have.
 However, our doctors are more than happy to discuss options and everything you need to know so that you can make an informed decision.

-If you have been considering facelift options for some time, but are unsure that a facelift is the option for you, then thread lift is the perfect alternative.
-To give you more of an insight and further information on this treatment, here is everything you need to know:
+If you have been considering facelift options for some time, but are unsure that a facelift is an option for you, then a thread lift is the perfect alternative.
+To give you more insight and further information on this treatment, here is everything you need to know:

 - What Is A Thread Lift?